 While you might not be feeling a dip in the chilly ocean, you can still enjoy the sea while you ride on horseback along the coast from Myrtle Beach to Garden City Beach.
 There are also plenty of trails to explore at Myrtle Beach State Park to hike, bike and explore.

 Off the shore of Georgia lies the picturesque Jekyll Island, a sunny beach getaway for adventurers and animal lovers alike.
-The island is home to Georgia’s only sea turtle education and rehabilitation facility where guests can catch a Turtles at Twilight tour and learn more about the sea turtles and other wildlife on the island.
+The island is home to Georgia’s only sea turtle education and rehabilitation facility.
+Here guests can catch a Turtles at Twilight tour and learn more about the sea turtles and other wildlife on the island.

-With temperatures in the 60s during the day, the weather is ideal for a beach stroll at Driftwood Beach Park where visitors can picnic, enjoy the driftwood monuments, and catch one of the island’s famous sunsets.
+With temperatures in the 60s during the day, the weather is ideal for a beach stroll at Driftwood Beach Park.
+Have a picnic, enjoy the driftwood monuments, or catch one of the island’s famous sunsets.
 February is also the best time to visit because the island puts on an event called Island Treasures which is a hide-and-seek game where players search for glass globes that can be exchanged for handcrafted glass floats.
 How fun!

 I know what you’re thinking– Why would anyone want to go where it’s freezing cold in February?!
 Hear me out.
 Minnesotans are masters at braving the cold, and their largest city has a lot to show for it.
-Every year at the end of January, The Great Northern festival hosts a variety of outdoor and indoor events which entice the senses, including this year’s Dream the Combine: Experimental Walking event–meant to highlight the city’s art and architecture through a series of walks.
+Every year at the end of January, The Great Northern festival hosts a variety of outdoor and indoor events which entice the senses, including this year’s Dream the Combine: Experimental Walking event.
+The event highlights the city’s art and architecture through a series of walks.

-Austin is also home to some of Texas’s best urban hiking trails if you want to explore the city through nature.
+Austin is also home to some of Texas’s best urban hiking trails.
 It truly is a great mix of indoor and outdoor fun.

 Whether you’re looking to get outside this February or stay indoors, Washington, D.C. offers up both.
-The vast array of museums in D.C. are enough to keep anyone entertained for weeks, but the fun doesn’t stop there.
+The vast array of museums in D.C. are enough to keep anyone entertained for weeks.
+The fun doesn’t stop there, though.

 Check out the Viking Village where you can curl up next to the fire while you enjoy a Viking inspired meal and sip your drink in specialty Viking drinkware.
 Another fun culinary adventure is The Watergate’s Winter Igloos which are ideal for small groups, up to 8 people.
 A stroll through The Hirshorn’s sculpture garden followed by a stop at the pop-up beer and wine garden at Victura Park makes for a relaxing afternoon exploring the city.